pay-theory/payment-components/src/DEVREADME.md

 ### Credit Card Component

-This component will provide a full payment implementation.
+These components will provide a full payment implementation.

 [codesandbox credit card component example](https://codesandbox.io/s/sdk-payment-example-solok)

 Credit Card Component provides a single form entry combining:

--   credit card number
+-   Credit Card Number Component
+-   Credit Card Expiration Component
--   credit card CVV security code
+-   Credit Card CVV Component

--   credit card expiration date
+You can use this component along with the Zip component to collect all the data needed for a payment.

+-   Credit Card Zip Component

 Credit Card Component requires a container for the credit card input: